BubeeKilla/url-shortening-app-rest-api/README.md

-# URL Shortening RRest Api App
+# URL Shortening Rest Api App

 URL Shortening Rest API App is a Ruby on Rails application that allows users to shorten URL's, store and acces them on AWS DynamoDB with the help of AWS Lambda and AWS API Gateway.
 The app provides a simple and intuitive interface for shortening URL's and retreiving all URL's content based on the random generated hex number.